MikeTannenbaum/mtdc-2022/_posts/2016-10-29-on-being-comfortable-with-ourselves.md

 categories:
   - Personal Growth
 tags:
-  - life journey
+  - on/mindfulness
-  - life lessons
+  - on/psychology
-  - mindfulness
+  - on/life-journey
-  - psychology
+  - on/life
 ---
 It’s easy to think we’re more awesome than we actually are.